panicmechanic/ZMD/Readme.md

         Shadow training (stealth)- Improve stealth, defense improve speed Meditation (will)        - Improve accuracy, perception checks, skill helps mutations

-- Fix pathing to walk as close as possible if in fov and path is blocked.***
-- Torch colours and back/fore colours are still not displayed right, check all values.
 - Figure out how to make color_flash work
 - Add description to box with auto wrap
 - Give description window and character/level up window borders.

-- go_to_last_seen functionality is broken.
 - Make inventory a combination of equipped and other inventory
 - Move passable set from monster_move_or_attack() to move()
 - Create an extra map to store pathfinding in without monster blocks.
 - Add an effect to increase stealth for every adjacent wall to player - sneaking
 - Seems I can't apply an effect to monsters?
 (When attempting to apply burning effect to monsters with cast_fireball())

 #Alpha TODO: